ethereum-optimism/design-docs/protocol/l1-upgrades.md

       // 1.
 Call the appropriate `SuperchainProxyAdmin.upgradeAndCall()` function to reset the initialized slot.
       // 2.
 Call the appropriate `SuperchainProxyAdmin.upgradeAndCall()` function to update the
       //    implementation and call `upgrade()` on the contract.
+      // 3.
+For non-MCP compliant dispute game contracts, call `setImplementation()` and update the AnchorStateRegistry.
   }
   // run safety assertions to validate the upgrade
 }